Talikser Distillery

 The visitor centre is contemporary and thoughtfully designed, with plenty of seating, interactive displays, a stylish bar, and a well-stocked shop, offering everything from core expressions to limited releases, glasses to whisky books.
 Staff are genuinely warm and knowledgeable, and the overall atmosphere is inviting rather than overly polished.
 Every detail — from the tasting formats to the layout of the space — feels considered.

-It’s a stop we return to again and again, and one we confidently build into Skye itineraries for clients looking for memorable, well-rounded experiences.
+It’s a stop we return to again and again, and one we confidently include in Skye itineraries for clients seeking memorable, well-rounded experiences.

 Getting Here